 Sian holds a diploma in community addiction studies.
 She has also obtained a Diploma of Counselling & Psychotherapy.
-Sian is currently completing her BSc in Counselling & Psychotherapy at PCI College in Dublin.
+Sian has completed her BSc Honours in Counselling & Psychotherapy at PCI College in Dublin.
 She has acquired clinical experience at Cross Care Drug and Alcohol Centre Dublin and Finglas Suicide Network.
 Sian is a pre-accredited member of the IACP and works under their Code of Ethics.
 She is qualified to work one-on-one with clients over the age of 18.
 Sian has worked with a variety of issues, including but not limited to addiction, anxiety, depression, self-harm, relationship issues, bereavement and trauma.

 Additionally, Sian is a qualified Reiki Master, learning the art of Usui and Kundalini Reiki.
 Reiki is a Japanese form of alternative medicine called energy healing.
 When working, I use a technique called hands-on healing through which “universal energy” is said to be transferred through the palms of the practitioner to the patient to encourage emotional or physical healing.
 Reiki is an alternative therapy for the treatment of physical, emotional, and mental diseases.

 Reiki and traditional talk therapy can work in parallel depending on what the client needs.
 Perhaps alternating from week to week talk therapy and holistic therapy.